 It’s been over 5 years.
 I still haven’t absorbed everything.

 This is part 4 of a 5 part series.
-The final part will be posted tomorrow!
+Click here for the final part!

 8 thoughts on “Dallas Dreams: Don Henley Runaway Tours 2016, Part 4 (The Show!)”

 A good story transports you away from where you are to another time and place filled with interesting people and events.
 This is one of those stories.

 LikeLiked by 3 people

 Thank you so much!!!
 I love, love, love this particular time and place, and I’m glad that I could take you there with me! 🙂

 That must have been a great night.
 Don is held in highest esteem in Dallas Fort Worth.
 I saw them in 2008 at American Airlines Arena but havn’t caught them since.
 He is from Linden Texas, a small town in the Eastern part of the state.
 His philanthropy has saved that town.
 I crossed paths with him in the 60s when I played in a rock band in Dallas and he was in a band called Felicity, based out of Denton Texas at UNT.
 I am glad you had that experience.

 How amazing that he gives so much to his hometown!
 And so cool that you crossed paths with him way back when.
 This was an absolutely amazing night that I will never, ever forget!